← Writing

 They look like decisiveness.
 Alignment.
 Progress.

-The signals that something is wrong only appear after the decision has moved into execution, when the cost of correction is already higher.
+The signals that something is wrong tend to appear only after the decision has moved into execution, at which point the cost of correction is already higher and the appetite for revisiting earlier thinking is correspondingly lower.

-That is what makes fast thinking dangerous in capable teams.
-It produces outcomes that feel correct at the time and only reveal their fragility later.
+That is what makes fast thinking particularly risky in capable teams.
+It produces outcomes that feel correct at the time and only reveal their fragility later, often with the benefit of hindsight and slightly less enthusiasm.

 The issue is not that teams are making irrational decisions.
-It is that they are making reasonable decisions on incomplete reasoning.
+It is that they are making reasonable decisions on incomplete reasoning, which is harder to detect and easier to defend.

 The Real Problem Isn’t Speed

 Speed is not the enemy.
-Organisations need to move quickly.
-Decisions cannot always wait for perfect information.
+Organisations need to move quickly, and decisions cannot always wait for perfect information, which has an inconvenient tendency not to arrive.

 The problem is not that teams move fast.
 It is that they move from question to answer without making the reasoning in between visible.

 When the frame of the question is incomplete, everything that follows inherits that limitation.
-The answer may be logical.
-It may be well-argued.
-It may be delivered with confidence.
+The answer may be logical, well-argued, and delivered with confidence.

 It is still constrained by what was never examined.